mildlyinternet/mildlyinternet.github.io/_posts/2016-02-05-conditionals-are-the-screams-of-missing-objects.md

 layout: post
 title: Conditionals Are the Screams of Missing Objects
 category: code
+description: "In object orient programming with dislike the idea of type checking, we prefer to just send messages.
+Learn to listen to your code - it's probably trying to tell you something."
 ---

 In object oriented programming we dislike the idea of type checking -